kontent-ai/delivery-sdk-ruby/README.md

 ### Responses

-All responses from the `.execute` method will be/extend the `KenticoCloud::Delivery::Responses::ResponseBase` class which contains an `http_code` attribute and a friendly message that can be displayed by calling `.to_s`.
+All responses from the `.execute` method will be/extend the `Kentico::Kontent::Delivery::Responses::ResponseBase` class which contains an `http_code` attribute and a friendly message that can be displayed by calling `.to_s`.
 You can check the code to determine if the request was successful:

 ```ruby
 delivery_client.items.execute do |response|